neomjs/neo/CONTRIBUTING.md

 I am very excited that you are interested in contributing to neo.mjs.

-Please make sure that pull requests are always related to an issue inside our <a href="issues">Issues Tracker</a>.
+Please make sure that pull requests are always related to an issue inside our <a href="../../issues">Issues Tracker</a>.

 More details are coming soon!